GitauHarrison/notes/02_django/03_templates.md

 <a class="navbar-brand" href=" {% url 'blog-home' %} ">Django Blog</a>
 ```

-Above, we have substituted `/blog/` with the name of the view function in `app.urls.py`.
+Above, we have substituted `/blog/` with the name of the view function as seen in `app.urls.py`.
 Regardless of what URL we want to use, the link to our _home_ page will now be updated automatically.
-Make use you change every instance where we are linking the base template to its children.
+To complete this article, make sure you change every instance where we are linking the base template to its children.